lifewinning/networks.land/icann_domain_stories.md

  - Before .cat was available, and given the reluctance of certain Catalan institutions, companies, and people, to use .es, .ad, .fr, .it domains (depending on the state respectively) for their domains, alternatives emerged.[3]
 An example of this was the website for the city of Girona in Catalonia, which preferred to use a .gi domain ("http://www.ajuntament.gi/", the word "ajuntament" meaning both "city council" and "town hall"), even though .gi is the country code for Gibraltar, instead of the corresponding .es as a Spanish local authori

+## .tv
+ - The domain is currently operated by dotTV, a Verisign company; the Tuvalu government owns twenty percent of the company.
+In 1999, Tuvalu negotiated a contract leasing its Internet domain name ".tv" to a company formed by idealab for $50 million in royalties over a 12-year period.[1]
+The Tuvalu government receives a quarterly payment of US$1 million for use of the top-level domain.
+With the first $1 million payment the government received, Tuvalu was finally able to afford the $100,000 it cost to join the United Nations.
+Lou Kerner joined .tv as its CEO in January 2000, and the company began selling .tv domain names in April 2000.
+Verisign acquired .tv in December 2001